visnusantos1203/rails-base-project/README.md

 # StocksCrowd

-##### StocksCrowd is a Stock trading platform made using Ruby On Rails and IEX API.
-The purpose of this application is to provide real-time information about the listed stocks for greater success rate in stocks trading.
+##### StocksCrowd is a Stock trading platform made using Ruby On Rails, PostgreSQL and IEX API.
+The purpose of this application is to provide real-time information about the listed stocks and allow users to practice buying and selling stocks without actually losing real money.

 Check it out [here](https://stockscrowd.herokuapp.com/)